SAP/fundamental-styles/docs/pages/components/menu.md

 ## Menu - Mobile Cozy Mode

 The basic stucture of a menu in mobile where it opens as a dialog.
+Use class `fd-menu--mobile` on menu container level.

 {% capture default-menuwgroup %}